Blog

 • Proof of means: Minimum €10,440 for the first year, plus 50% for a spouse and 30% per dependent child.

-• No fixed minimum investment: The emphasis is on a viable, well-supported business plan.
+• No fixed minimum investment: The emphasis is on a viable, comprehensive business plan.

 • EU access & business benefits: Residency allows Schengen mobility and the ability to register a company via Empresa Online.